-- Repeat for 20 reps.
+- Repeat 20 times.

-“Another would be when you’re forcing resistance in one direction and you move very quickly in the opposite direction, such as with the frictional forces that occasionally happen in an acute, violent crash,” he adds.
+“Another type of injury would be when you’re forcing resistance in one direction and you move very quickly in the opposite direction, such as with the frictional forces that occasionally happen in an acute, violent crash,” he adds.
 This can happen in an automobile accident or to linemen who collide when playing football.

 Gammons notes that, as with any exercise, you should start gently when working your trapezius.
 Don’t overdo it.